MicrosoftDocs/bing-docs/bing-docs/bing-web-search/use-display-requirements-llm.md

 |Term|Description
 |-|-
 |Answer|A category of results returned in a response.
 For example, a response from the Bing Web Search API can include answers in the categories of webpage results, image, video, and news.
-|Grounding|The process of connecting an LLM's output to the real world by allowing the model to temporarily access and use the output of the results to augment the specific output of the model for that single query and user, but not for the purposes of training the model with such data for future use.
+|Grounding|The process of allowing an LLM model to temporarily access and use the Web Results to formulate or augment an LLM response for a single query and user, but not for the purposes of training the LLM model with such data for future use.
 |LLM(s)|Large language model(s).
 |Response|Any and all answers and associated data received in response to a single call to a Search API.
 |Result|An item of information in an answer.
 For example, the set of data connected with a single news article is a result in a news answer.
 |Search APIs|Collectively, Entity Search, Image Search, News Search, Video Search, and Web Search APIs.
-|Web Results|The top ten webpage results ("blue links") returned from the Bing Web Search API.
+|Web Results|The title, URL and snippet for the top ten webpage results returned from the Bing Web Search API.

 ## Bing Spell Check and Bing Autosuggest API restrictions